Atlanta History Center

-Atlanta History Center is a history museum and research center located in the Buckhead district of Atlanta, Georgia.
-The Museum was founded in 1926 and currently consists of nine permanent, and several temporary, exhibitions.
-Atlanta History Center's campus is 33-acres and features historic gardens and houses located on the grounds, including Swan House, Smith Farm, and Wood Family Cabin.
+The Atlanta History Center is a history museum and research center located in the Buckhead district of Atlanta, Georgia.
+The Museum was founded in 1926, and has a large campus featuring historic gardens and houses, including Swan House, Smith Farm, and Wood Family Cabin.
 Atlanta History Center's Midtown Campus includes the Margaret Mitchell House & Museum.
-The History Center's research arm, Kenan Research Center, includes 3.5 million resources and a reproduction of historian Franklin Garrett's (1906–2000) office.
 Atlanta History Center holds one of the largest collections of Civil War artifacts in the United States.

-Exhibitions

-Atlanta History Center operates three types of exhibitions: permanent, temporary, and traveling.